The Battle for ‘s-Hertogenbosch from the German perspective

 Brief overview of the battle

-During my research I found these German documents about the battle for the city ‘s-Hertogenbosch, the capital city of the province Brabant.
-This city, 13.5 miles north of Oisterwijk was liberated during ‘Operation Pheasant’, the liberation of southern Holland.
-This battle took place during four day’s in late October 1944 beginning on October 22 under codename ‘Alan’.
-Executed by the 53rd Welsh Division under Major-General R.K.
+During my research I came upon German documents about the battle for the city of ‘s-Hertogenbosch, the capital city of the province of North-Brabant.
+The city lies 13.5 miles north of Oisterwijk and it was liberated during ‘Operation Pheasant’, the liberation of southern Holland.
+The battle took place during four day’s in late October 1944 under codename ‘Alan’.
+The liberation of ‘s-Hertogenbosch would be that of the 53rd Welsh Division under Major-General R.K.
 Ross and the 7th Armoured Division under Major-General G.L.
-Verney, the well known ‘Desert Rats’ the battle started at midnight on 22 october 1944.
+Verney, the well-known ‘Desert Rats’.
+Operation Alan started at midnight on 22 October 1944.

-These German documents cover October 22 to October 28 and is called the battle report about the battles of the German 712 Infantry Division east of ‘s-Hertogenbosch.
-The German 712 Infantry Division was commanded by the German commander Lieutenant-General Neumann that together with the German 59 I.D. defended the area around ‘s-Hertogenbosch.
-The city commander of ‘s-Hertogenbosch was Oberst Dewald.
+These German documents cover 22 October to 28 October.
+The documents were archived as the battle report about the battles of the German 712 Infantry Division east of ‘s-Hertogenbosch.
+The German 712 Infantry Division was commanded by the German commander Lieutenant-General Neumann.
+The 712 I.D. together with the German 59 I.D. defended the area around ‘s-Hertogenbosch.
+The city’s commander of was Oberst Dewald.

-On October 26 the attack on the last part of the city started with the 1st and 5th Welsh attacking over the Wilhelmina bridge and the 1st East Lancs attacking the two bridges at the Wilhelmina square.
-After bitter fighting the East Lancs and the Welsh were able to form up in the evening at the station square occupying the west side of the Dommel around the train station and rail lines west of the city-centre.
-Also Vught was liberated that day by the 154 Brigade under the 51st Highland Division and were able to contact the 53 Welsh Division at the destroyed Vughter bridge.
+On 26 October the attack on the last part of the city started with the 1st and 5th Welsh attacking over the Wilhelminabridge and the 1st East Lancs attacking the two bridges at the Wilhelmina square.
+After bitter fighting the East Lancs and the Welsh were able to form up in the evening at the station square occupying the west side of the Dommel canal around the train station and rail lines west of the city-centre.
+That same day also Vught was liberated by 51st Highland Divisions 154 Brigade.
+They were able to contact the 53 Welsh Division at the destroyed Vughter bridge.
 General Neumann had still fighting spirit and wouldn’t give up.
-He planned a counter attack for the next day October 27 with the troops he had still left to attack the area around the train station from the west.
+He planned a counter attack for the next day of 27 October with the troops he had still left to attack the area around the train station from the west.

-In the morning of the 27th the Germans attacked but the welsh were informed in time and ready for the German counter attack.
-The welsh repelled the attack and the German counterattack was a big fiasco resulting in lots of German soldiers killed and taken prisoner, amongst them the German Major Riedel.
-The Battle for ‘s-Hertogenbosch was over and the Germans retreated to the west onto Vlijmen.
-253 civilian were killed during the battle and a further 2100 were wounded of which 800 severe.
-722 building were destroyed ore damaged beyond repair.
-Amongst the Welsh that liberated the town lots of men were either killed ore wounded counting 11 officers and 134 soldiers killed and 705 wounded.
+In the morning of 27 October, the Germans attacked but the Welsh were well prepared for a German counter attack and repelled the attack.
+The German counterattack was a big fiasco resulting in lots of German soldiers being killed and taken prisoner, amongst them the German Major Riedel.
+The Battle for ‘s-Hertogenbosch was over and the Germans retreated to the west on to the village Vlijmen.
+253 civilians were killed during the battle and a further 2100 were wounded of which 800 with severe wounds.
+722 buildings were destroyed or damaged beyond repair.
+Amongst the Welsh that liberated the town lots of men were either killed or wounded counting 11 officers and 134 soldiers killed and 705 wounded.

 53rd Welsh Division in the streets of